growbit/turbogwt-http/README.md

         });
 ```

-If you are too lazy, Requestor provides **shortcut methods** to performing requests with only one method call.
+If you are too lazy, Requestor provides **shortcut methods** to perform requests with only one method call.
 The above could be done like this:

 ```java